NISH1001/playx/README.md

 ### See Playlist File
 Files can be found inside `playlist/`.
 Chances are there might be empty links or names.

+### Selenium Web Driver Issue
+Maybe you don't have the chromedriver that's required to crawl.
+One example of how we use chromedriver is [here](https://github.com/NISH1001/playx/blob/develop/playx/playlist/ytrelated.py#L126).

+Not having proper setup of the driver may result in empty playlists, especially related playlist one.

 ### Please Create An Issue In GitHub here